jnhthomp/ClassNotes/LearnWithLeon/31-JavascriptOOP2/31-JavascriptOOP2.md

 ```

 ## Code written to use an interface automatically knows how to work with any number of different objects that provide the interface
+In english?
+Code that is written to use a method knows to work with different objects that provide that method

 ## Sibling descendants of a base class will all have the same interface but varying implementations
+Huh?
+Two objects that inherit from the same class will have access to the same methods (from the parent)
+But they may have varying implementations
+Remember when we kept the `speak()` method on the children but called `super.speak()` as well?
+Theyall have access to the same method but perform it slightly differently since dog barks and cat meows (varying implementations)

-## When you are not sure of the objects type at runtime and the most specific method is called.
-## Therefore the behavior of the method called may differ, depending on the objects type at runtime
+## When you are not sure of the objects type at runtime the most specific method is called.
+Therefore the behavior of the method called may differ, depending on the objects type at runtime.
+?
+We may not know if the object is 'Cat' 'Dog' or 'Animal' at runtime
+In that case the most specific instance is called
+The one belonging to that object
+So if it is the cat object the cats speak method is the one that is activated
+The object will check itself before going up the prototype chaining
+Because a dog and cat could have different speak methods the methods may be different when called

 ## Disgusting
+These rules mean that we can assign methods to objects to avoid code like below
+We could assign speak to dog to output bark and cat to output meow
+Then we could activate the same method for either one and it would output the appropriate sound
+If we were to have hundreds of types of animals this if statement would need updated every single time
+That would also mean it would take longer to run the code to check every condition
 ```js
 for( a of farm ){
     if(a instanceof Dog){